sairaghav/Ego/README.md

 Ego is a voice-controlled personal assistant for Windows powered by Google's Speech Recognition API.

-It offers basic capabilities such as:
+It offers capabilities such as:
 1. **Switch windows (Equivalent of Win+Tab):**
 	The command 'switch windows' will display all opened windows.
 The required window can be chosen by the commands:
 	- Windows 10: 'left'/'right'/'up'/'down' to choose the window and 'select' to focus it to the foreground